Skip to main content

 Figure 10.
 Configuration Updated - Sync Now

-After removal, the device will no longer be part of the overlay network, and its traffic will not be routed through the configured Internet Exit Gateway.
+After removal, the device will no longer be part of the Internet Gateway network, and its traffic will not be routed through the configured Internet Access Gateway.

 Viewing Peers